pmarjora/sluRm/paper/paper.md

 [^date]: The number of dependencies was obtained from https://tinyverse.netlifly.com, which reports the number of recursive dependencies as of May 1st, 2019.

-Finally, the `sluRm` poses a specialized alternative for R users working in a HPC environment with Slurm.
+Finally, `sluRm` provides a specialized alternative for R users working in a HPC environment with Slurm.

 # Funding and Support